lcsouzamenezes/OpenCatapult/docs/task-providers/generator-provider.md

 # Generator Provider

 Generator providers can be used in [Generate task](../user-guides/job-definitions.md#generate).
-This task will generate the source code based on the project configuration and its defined models.
+The main role of this provider is to provide a specific implementation of source code generation based on the project configuration and the defined data models.

 ## Polyrific.Catapult.Plugins.AspNetCoreMvc

-This is the built-in generator provider in opencatapult.
-This plugin will create a web application using AspNet Core Mvc.
+`OpenCatapult` provides `Polyrific.Catapult.Plugins.AspNetCoreMvc` as the built-in provider for Generator Provider.
+This provider will create an AspNet Core Mvc application.
 The generated code further explained in the last section.

 ### Usage

-The generator provider can only be used in generate task.
-You can use the name `Polyrific.Catapult.Plugins.AspNetCoreMvc` when adding or updating a build task:
+This provider can only be used in Generate task.
+You can use the name `Polyrific.Catapult.Plugins.AspNetCoreMvc` when adding or updating a Generate task:

 ```sh
 dotnet occli.dll task add -p SampleProject -j Default -n Generate -t Generate -prov Polyrific.Catapult.Plugins.AspNetCoreMvc